lightrush/framework-laptop-formula/README.md

 ### What's a Salt formula?

 In its most basic, a Salt formula is a self-contained module of Salt code that can achieve some well defined task, is usually configurable and reusable within other Salt code.
 That's Salt's terminology, not mine so that's that.
-This formula is intended to do the things needed to have Ubuntu to work well on the Framework Laptop.
+This formula is intended to do the things needed to get Ubuntu working well on the Framework Laptop.

 ### Can I uninstall Salt after applying the formula?